twiddlingbits/twr-wasm/readme.md

 short io_point(struct IoConsoleWindow* iow, short x, short y);
 void io_set_cursor(struct IoConsoleWindow* iow, int loc);
 void io_draw_range(struct IoConsoleWindow* iow, int x, int y);
 ~~~

 ## Draw 2D functions
-see the maze example, and the source at source/twr-wasm-c/draw2d.c
+See the maze example, and the source at source/twr-wasm-c/draw2d.c

 To draw:
-   - call start_draw_sequence()
+   - call d2d_start_draw_sequence()
    - call draw comands, like d2d_fillrect()
-   - call end_draw_sequence()
+   - call d2d_end_draw_sequence()

-No actuall drawing will happen until you call end_draw_sequence().
-This will take the batch of draws, and send them over to the Javascript Main thread for execution.
-By batching the calls, performance is improved since the transtion from a worker thread to a Javascript Main thread is not fast.
+ Commands are queued until flush(), which will take the batch of queued draw cmds, and sends them over to the Javascript main thread for execution (and waits for the command execution is finished).
+Flush() is called automatically by d2d_end_draw_sequence().
+By batching the calls, performance is improved since the transition from a worker thread to a Javascript Main thread is not fast.

+You pass an argument to d2d_start_draw_sequence() specifying when a flush will automatically happen.
+You can make this larger for efficiency, or smaller if you want to see the render progress.
+There is no limit on the size of the queue, except memory used in the wasm module.

-The current draw commands are pretty basic.
+The current draw commands do not implement all canvas features.
 I plan to add more full support for Canvas APIs before 1.0.

 ~~~
-struct d2d_draw_seq* start_draw_sequence();
+struct d2d_draw_seq* d2d_start_draw_sequence(int flush_at_ins_count);
+void d2d_end_draw_sequence(struct d2d_draw_seq* ds);

-void end_draw_sequence(struct d2d_draw_seq* ds);
+void d2d_flush(struct d2d_draw_seq* ds);

 void d2d_fillrect(struct d2d_draw_seq* ds, short x, short y, short w, short h);
 void d2d_hvline(struct d2d_draw_seq* ds, short x1, short y1, short x2, short y2);